barmstrong/slack-tipbot/README.md

 ## Installation

 It takes 5-10 minutes to get a hosted copy of slack-tipbot up and running.
-Think you're up for it?
-Start your timers meow! :smiley_cat:
+Do you trust me?
+Ok, let's get started...:smiley_cat:

-### 1. Create the bot
+### 1. Create the slack bot

-<a href="Add a new bot in slack" target='_blank'>Add a new bot in slack</a>.
+<a href="Add a new bot in slack" target='_blank'>Add a new bot in slack</a> for your team.

 Give it a name, such as "tipbot".
 Then choose an emoji for it such as :money_mouth_face:.

+<img src="https://raw.githubusercontent.com/barmstrong/slack-tipbot/master/images/screen1.png" width="750">

 Click "Save Integration".
 Leave this window open.
 You'll be needing that API token in a moment.

-<img src="https://raw.githubusercontent.com/barmstrong/slack-tipbot/master/images/screen1.png" width="750">

 ### 2. Create a Coinbase account

 Slack-Tipbot keeps track of each user's balance in a separate wallet on Coinbase.
 This allows you to make transfers between accounts off-blockchain with zero fees.
+You can withdraw the bitcoin to any address once you have a sizable amount (at least a couple hundred bits) with an on blockchain transaction.

 If you already have a Coinbase account it is recommended to make a new one, since this app will create a lot of new wallets (one per user)!